This company combines impressive quality with a generous valuation: Digital Turbine Inc. (APPS) - The Dwinnex

-In the latest session, Digital Turbine Inc. (NASDAQ: APPS) closed at $15.72 down -9.86% from its previous closing price of $17.44.
-In other words, the price has decreased by -$1.72 from its previous closing price.
-On the day, 2032103 shares were traded.
-APPS stock price reached its highest trading level at $17.43 during the session, while it also had its lowest trading level at $15.34.
+In the latest session, Digital Turbine Inc. (NASDAQ: APPS) closed at $16.93 up 4.38% from its previous closing price of $16.22.
+In other words, the price has increased by $+0.71 from its previous closing price.
+On the day, 3176862 shares were traded.
+APPS stock price reached its highest trading level at $18.55 during the session, while it also had its lowest trading level at $16.47.

 Sponsored